aluu4445/aluu4445.github.io/_posts/2020-05-24-teaching-myself-how-to-code.markdown

 - [Regular Expressions for Regular Folk](https://refrf.shreyasminocha.me/) - a great online resource for learning Regex
 - I had a go at the 30-day Leetcode challenge in April 2020

-Having learnt the basics of HTML, CSS and JavaScript, I decided to set up this personal website to practice these skills and also publicly document my progress - such that others can see what I've done and maybe pick up some tips on their own self-study journey.
+Having learnt the basics of HTML, CSS and JavaScript, I decided to set up this personal website to practice these skills and also publicly document my progress.
+If you're reading this, hopefully you'll find my journey interesting and maybe even helpful!